About Arthritis and Other Rheumatic Diseases

 A physical therapist (PT) is a healthcare provider who focuses on body motion and

 function.
 They work on these systems: nervous system, muscles and bones, and heart

 PTs are important members of the healthcare team.
 They evaluate and give treatment

 for people with health problems caused by injury, disease, or overuse of muscles or

 PTs have a degree in physical therapy.
-Many also have a master's degree.
-All graduates
+Many also have a master's or doctoral degree.

-must be licensed by their state by passing a national certification test.
+All graduates must be licensed by their state by passing a national certification

 PTs may practice in many places.
 These include: